httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 make use of features of the lower layer in order to provide some integrity protection; for instance TCP checksums or TLS records [RFC2818].

+This document defines two digest integrity mechanisms for HTTP.
+First, representation data integrity, which acts on representation data (Section 3.2;
+{{!SEMANTICS=I-D.ietf-httpbis-semantics}}).
+Second, content digest integrity, which acts on conveyed content (Section 6.4;
+{{!SEMANTICS=I-D.ietf-httpbis-semantics}}).
-This document defines the Digest HTTP integrity mechanism that acts on representation data.
-It operates independent of transport integrity, offering the potential to detect programming errors and corruption of data in flight or at rest.
-It can be used across multiple hops in order to provide end-to-end integrity guarantees, which can aid fault diagnosis when resources are transferred across hops and system boundaries.
-Finally, it can be used to validate integrity when reconstructing a resource fetched using different HTTP connections.
+Both mechanisms operate independent of transport integrity, offering the potential to detect programming errors and corruption of data in flight or at rest.
+They can be used across multiple hops in order to provide end-to-end integrity guarantees, which can aid fault diagnosis when resources are transferred across hops and system boundaries.
+Finally, they can be used to
+validate integrity when reconstructing a resource fetched using different HTTP connections.